njz3/vJoyIOFeederWithFFB/README.md

-# vJoyIOFeeder
+# BackForceFeeder

 ## What is this about?

-This is an exploratory code to manage FFB game effects from a C# feeder application made with vJoy, using an IO board based on arduino to make physical effects played on Sega Model2/3 hardware.
+This is an exploratory code to manage FFB game effects from a C# feeder application made with vJoy, using an IO board based on arduino to make physical effects played on Sega Model 2/3 hardware.
 This work has been done in a few weeks thanks to other people who paved the road before me.

 In particular, this project is strongly based on the amazing work done by